Reading Time: 6 Minutes

 Dramamine is an antihistamine that was developed for humans.
 It basically stops your inner ear, which is in charge of detecting motion, from getting all hysterical.
 Because when your inner ear, or vestibular system, gets overstimulated, you know all about it.
 You feel sick, dizzy, and want to throw up.
 And sometimes, if you're me, you do throw up.

-So if it's designed for humans, why are we giving it to our dogs?
-Well, because it is supposed to work the same way for them.
+So many questions come to mind though when it comes to our furry friends.
+Can you give dogs dramamine safely?
+If it's designed for humans, why are we giving it to our dogs?
+Well, because it is supposed to work the same way for them as it does for us.
 It calms their vestibular system.
 It also prevents nausea and the resulting motion sickness that sticks unpleasantly to your upholstery.

 The FDA hasn't actually approved the use of Dramamine on dogs.
 But vets still prescribe it for motion sickness and other inner ear complaints as it's considered safe in small doses.
 There can be side effects though, so let's have a look at those.